Artful Women

 University Hospital 600 Highland Ave., Madison, Wisconsin

-press release: Artful Women, sponsored by the Wisconsin Women’s Network, celebrates the 31st year of providing a venue for women artists to exhibit their work.
-Fifty six artists are showing their work from 10/29/16 – 12/1/17 in the Skylight Gallery in the Surgical Waiting Room at University Hospital, 600 Highland Ave.
+press release: Artful Women is a juried art show and sale which provides a venue for women artists to exhibit their work.
+The show benefits the Wisconsin Women’s Network.
+This year's Artful Women show runs from November 2 through December 7, 2019 in the Skylight Gallery (Surgical Waiting Room) at University Hospital, 600 Highland Ave., Madison.

-Please join us for a reception and awards ceremony on Sunday November 19 from 1:00 – 3:00 PM in the G5/2 Clinics Lobby.
+New artists contact Linda Markwardt at aeons@tds.net for more information and an application.New artist applications are due by October 1.

 Info